New to Superyachts?

 So here are the things to think about;

-1. TAX: Before you leave for a life in the Superyacht industry make sure you understand and organise your tax situation.
+If you are new to Superyachts make sure you understand and organise your tax situation.
 This means everything from your residential status and tax liability to your legal responsibilities.
 Do you have a National Insurance number?
 Are you on the electoral role?
 Why does this matter?
 Speak to someone who knows the answers and can help make sure you are in the correct position before you go away.
 The more time passes after you have a job, the harder this is to rectify.

-My advice to you is simple.
-If you are new to Yachting, talk to a professional before you start out.
+Our advice to you is simple.
+If you are new to Superyachts, talk to a professional before you start out.
 This is the best opportunity you have to get yourself properly organised before things get complicated or you have no time to do it.

 If you have been in yachting for a couple of years do what you need to do to get yourself organised.
 Once it is done things get easier.